Jhuighuy/TitSolver/tests/pytit/README.md

 # `tests/pytit`

-This directory contains tests for `pytit` module.
+This directory contains tests for the `pytit` module.